 Where relevant to their line of business and function, employees receive training on policies and procedures that pertain to products and services we provide to our clients and customers.
 This includes training on the ethical principles in our Code of Conduct as well as the Firm's Anti-Corruption, AML and KYC policies and practices.
-All employees must complete Code of Conduct training shortly after they join the Firm and annually thereafter.
-Each year, employees must affirm their compliance with the Code of Conduct.
+In addition, employees must affirm their compliance with the Code of Conduct.